Chase-Percy/cpdev/content/project/unix-shell.md

 {{< spacer >}}

 ### Command Creation
-Command creation is the process of converting the tokens into a format that can be processed by the shell.
-This takes into account the `? & ;` separators and separates commands appropriately.
+Command creation is converting the tokens into a format that the shell can process.
+This considers the `? & ;` separators and separates commands appropriately.
 {{< spacer >}}
 {{< lazyimg src="/img/unix/command.png" >}}

 {{< spacer >}}

 ### Shell Built-ins
-CD, Change the shell prompt, and exit were provided as built in shell commands that were executed from the parent shell.
-The only built-in that was executed in a child process was the PWD command so that it's output could be used with file redirection and piping between processes.
+CD, Change the shell prompt, and exit is provided as built-in shell commands that were executed from the parent shell.
+The only built-in that was executed in a child process was the PWD command so that its output could be used with file redirection and piping between processes.
 {{< spacer >}}
 {{< lazyimg src="/img/unix/built-ins.png" >}}